Concordium/concordium-wallet-proxy/README.md

 - `balance` (required) ... a string that contains the balance as a decimal number.
-The balance is always non-negative, but can be very large, and will not fit into a 64-bit integer in general, so unbounded integer types should be used.
+The balance is always non-negative, but can be very large, and will not fit into a 64-bit integer in general.
+The value should always fit into a 256-bit unsigned integer though.
+Generally unbounded integral type should be used for parsing.
+The metadata contains information on how to display this amount, i.e., with how many decimals.
 - `tokenId` (required) ... the token ID as in the query

 An example query is